The Dynamics of Globular Clusters and Elliptical Galaxies: Introduction

-Generally, GCs are free of gas and dust and do not display active star formation, being composed of old, metal-poor stars containing hydrogen and helium, but not much else.
-They contain some of the oldest stars in the galaxy, estimated to be at least 10--13 billion years old, with an abundance of low-mass red stars and intermediate-mass yellow stars and a lack of O and B type stars, an indication of their great age \citep{1999idlb.book..832C}.
-Although the formation of GCs remains poorly understood, they contain some of the earliest stars to be produced, consistent with the idea that they are among the oldest objects in the Galaxy, with most of the stars at approximately the same stage in stellar evolution, suggesting that they formed at about the same time \citep{2001ASPC..245..162C}.
+Although the formation of GCs remains poorly understood, they contain some of the oldest stars in the Galaxy with a lack of O and B type stars and an abundance of low-mass red stars and intermediate-mass yellow stars, with an age estimated at $>10-13$ billion years \cite{1999idlb.book..832C, 2023arXiv230104659W}.
+Generally, GCs are free of gas and dust and do not display active star formation, being composed of old, metal-poor stars containing hydrogen and helium but not much else, and most of their stars are at approximately the same stage in stellar evolution suggesting that they formed at about the same time \cite{2001ASPC..245..162C}.

-These globular star clusters may contain $10^5-10^6$ members, making detailed star-by-star simulations too complex for simple analysis, although approximate N-body simulations with several thousand particles have been performed \citep{2001ASPC..228.....D}.
-In practice, however, the deviations from a true thermodynamic equilibrium are often not that large, and N-body simulations show a relatively smooth behaviour of the approximately thermodynamic parameters as a function of time.
-The spherical Jeans Equation provides a good thermodynamic analysis for the motion of stars in 3-dimensions, but a specific solution is difficult \citep{2008gady.book.....B}.
-For this reason, various approximation methods, such as Fokker-Planck treatments and conducting gas sphere models, have worked well \citep{1997Comp....3.1H}.
-By making some carefully chosen assumptions, we have analysed the density distribution and kinetic parameters of an idealised GC to build an analytic model, and in this paper we demonstrate it is consistent with observations for a number of GCs, and is comparable with a simple Jeans Equation.
+These globular star clusters may contain $10^5-10^6$ members making detailed star-by-star simulations too complex for simple analysis, although approximate N-body simulations with several thousand particles have been performed \cite{2001ASPC..228.....D, 2014MNRAS.440.3172Z}.
+In practice, however, deviations from true thermodynamic equilibrium are small and N-body simulations show a relatively smooth behaviour of the approximately thermodynamic parameters as a function of time.
+The spherical Jeans Equation provides a good thermodynamic analysis for the motion of stars in 3-dimensions, but a specific solution is difficult \cite{2008gady.book.....B}; for this reason, various approximation methods, such as Fokker-Planck treatments and conducting gas sphere models, have worked well \cite{1997Comp....3.1H}.
+By making some justified assumptions for the initial density distribution and kinetic parameters of an idealised GC, we build an analytic model that is consistent with observations for a number of GCs and comparable to the Jeans Equation.